jgkramer/jgkramer.github.io/_drafts/post6_gigawatt.md

     </tr>
 </table>

-The simple economic criticism of nuclear has some appeal: most of the time, natural gas prices are low enough that the $50 / MWh Connecticut agrement is a higher price for wholesale electricity than would otherwise be available.
+The simple economic criticism of nuclear has some appeal: most of the time, natural gas prices are low enough that the $50 / MWh Connecticut agrement is a higher price for wholesale electricity than would otherwise be available (the brekaeven is around $6.67).
 But this simple analysis does not take into account the zero-carbon nature of nuclear generation compared to gas.
 Nor does it account for the volatility in the gas market and the possibility that as liquefied natural gas exports become more common in the U.S., that the low prices of U.S. gas may converge towards the higher global prices.

 #### Oil

 Oil is not frequently used for electricity generation, but it is used for home heating in New England.
-Home heating oil is often panned as a more expensive fuel for home heating than natural gas.
-I'll test that hypothesis using: (1) the current cost of home heating oil in New England [($3.00 wholesale)](https://www.eia.gov/dnav/pet/pet_pri_wfr_a_EPD2F_PWR_dpgal_w.htm), (2) the trading price of WTI crude oil ($70 / barrel), (3) the February 2023 average natural gas prices in the U.S. ($2.38 / MMBTU) and (4) the March 2023 natural gas prices (&euro;40 per MWh).
+Home heating oil is often regarded as a more expensive fuel for home heating than natural gas.
+I'll test that hypothesis using: (1) the current cost of home heating oil in New England [($3.00 wholesale)](https://www.eia.gov/dnav/pet/pet_pri_wfr_a_EPD2F_PWR_dpgal_w.htm), (2) the trading price of WTI crude oil ($70 / barrel), (3) the trading price of Henry Hub natural gas in the U.S. in February 2023 ($2.38 / MMBTU for Henry Hub) and (4) the trading price of Dutch TTF natural gas in Europe as of March 2023 (&euro;40 per MWh).

 <STYLE TYPE="text/css">
 <!--